(952) 715-6262

 Home Care After Dental Implant Procedures

-Following the placement of a dental implant, you may have some questions about what to expect and how to take care of the site.
+After placement of a dental implant, here's what to expect and how to take care of the site.

 Vitamin D